csanz/aicontext/README.md

   <h3>Context Management for AI-Assisted Development</h3>
 </div>

-📢 **Latest Update (v1.3.8)**: Critical bugfix for missing config files.
-The application now gracefully handles missing configuration files instead of crashing.
+📢 **Latest Update (v1.3.9)**: Fixed directory patterns with trailing slashes and improved UI styling.
+Directory patterns like "docs/" now properly exclude both directories and their contents.
 [See all updates](UPDATES.md)

 ## Test Status 🧪